Kost3rs/ping/README.md

 - packets that were lost.

-- time delay of consequtive packets that were lost (interruption).
+- time delay of consecutive packets that were lost (interruption).
    - First and last lost packet.